oobabooga/text-generation-webui/README.md

 docker compose up --build
 ```

-Make sure to edit `.env.example` and set the appropriate CUDA version for your GPU.
+Make sure to edit `.env.example` and set the appropriate CUDA version for your GPU, which can be found on [developer.nvidia.com](https://developer.nvidia.com/cuda-gpus).

 You need to have docker compose v2.17 or higher installed in your system.
 For installation instructions, see [Docker compose installation](https://github.com/oobabooga/text-generation-webui/wiki/Docker-compose-installation).